The Baptism of Children

 - We are born again as children of God.

-At the Baptism the parents promise to bring their child up in the practice of the faith.
+At Baptism, the parents promise to bring their child up in the practice of the faith.
 This means :

 - You teach your child to pray.

 - Choose the child’s name(s).
-At least one of the names must be a “Christian” name, ie the name of a saint.
+At least one of the names must be a “Christian” name, that is, the name of a saint;

 - Choose godparents – normally one or two.
 At least one godparent must be a practising Catholic aged 16 or more.

-At St. Peter’s, Baptisms usually take place on Sunday afternoons.
-The service lasts less than 30 minutes.
+At St Peter’s, Baptisms usually take place on Sunday afternoons.
+The service lasts about 35 minutes.
 The priest will explain the various rites of the Baptism.
 You need to bring a white shawl.
 The church will provide the baptismal candle, which is a sign of the resurrection of Jesus.
 Your family and friends, whether Catholic or not, are very welcome to attend the Baptism.

 There is no charge for Baptism in the Catholic Church.
 However, if you can afford to, it is customary to make an offering to the Church.
 This can be given in an envelope to the priest on the day of the Baptism.